 Ranitomeya lamasi 'Standard/Highland'

 Although visually sexing dart frogs is by no means an exact science, by using the presented guidelines along with the experience that will come with time, an experienced dart frog keeper can make accurate predictions on the sex of the animals before they are sexually mature.
 Most of the time, raising young frogs together in a group will allow for easier selection of pairs (as you have more individuals to compare against each other), as well as presenting a greater chance of getting at least one male and one female.

-Next week, we'll go over some basic information that needs to be considered before bringing home your first dart frogs.
+Next time, we'll go over some basic information that needs to be considered before bringing home your first dart frogs.
 We'll review things such as longevity, diet, temperature requirements, and housing that make dart frogs amazing pets, but not for everyone.